-Q21.
-(6) Linked List

-- 1. Make use of the package container/list to create a (double) linked list.
+- Q21.
+(1) Linked List - 1.
+Make use of the package container/list to create a (doubly) linked list.
 Push the values 1, 2 and 4 to the list and then print it. - 2.
 Create your own linked list implementation.
 And perform the same actions as in question 1

 Q22.
-(6) Cat
+(1) Cat

 - Write a program which mimics the Unix program cat.
 For those who don't know this program, the following invocation displays the contents of the file blah: % cat blah - 2.
-Make it support the n flag, where each line is numbered.
+Make it support the n flag, where each line is numbered. - 3.
+The solution to the above question given in 1 contains a bug.
+Can you spot and fix it?

-Q23.
-(8) Method calls
+- Q23.
+(2) Method calls - 1.
 Suppose we have the following program.
 Note the package container/vector was once part of Go, but has been removed when the append built-in was introduced.
 However, for this question this isn't important.
-The package implemented a stacklike structure, with push and pop methods.
+The package implemented a stack-like structure, with push and pop methods.